hotkit/odin/Schema/README.md

 The schema is designed to provide tracking of changes for auditability.
 It is also designed to enforce as much as possible of the data storage rules.

-In general application code is expected to write entries into the `leger` tables whose triggers then make the requested change in the underlying data table.
+In general application code is expected to write entries into the `ledger` tables whose triggers then make the requested change in the underlying data table.

 # Notes on specific migrations #